1st MAINE VOLUNTEER CAVALRY

 Highest Rank: Pvt.

 Military life behind him, it appears likely Orin returned to the family home in Madison.
-At some point, however, he moved in with brother John and wife Susan (nee Pineo, sister of ACW veteran Guilford Pineo row: 20 site: 8) and family who, at one time, were residing in East Machias, ME.
+At some point, however, he moved in with brother John and wife Susan (nee Pineo, sister of ACW veteran Guilford Pineo row: 20 site: 8 G.A.
+R. Cemetery Snohomish, WA) and family who, at one time, were residing in East Machias, ME.
 John appears to have remained in Maine throughout the remainder of the 1860s and into the middle of the 1870s as all his children were born in that state.
 By 1880, however, John’s clan, including Orin, was in Wisconsin.